 3. Increased employee engagement and team spirit

-According to Gallup’s report, State of global workplace 2021, employee engagement is dismally low globally.
+According to a Gallup report, employee engagement is dismally low globally.
 Only 20% of employees are engaged at work.
 This disengagement creates a drag on productivity, innovation, and organizational change.
 Currently, 36% of US employees are engaged in their work and workplace.

-Employees who used to cross-functional work rise above their self-interests and cooperate with their colleagues to achieve organizational goals.
+Employees who used to cross-functional work rise above their self-interests and cooperated with their colleagues to achieve organizational goals.
 They are more engaged than those who work only with people from their department.

 4. Improved communication skills

 Clear, frequent, and concise communication is vital when interacting with people from different niches.
 After all, everyone on the team must understand you.
-Team members in cross-functional teams have a chance to brush up on their communication skills, discuss problems with other experts, and learn from them.
+Team members in cross-functional teams can brush up on their communication skills, discuss problems with other experts, and learn from them.